 Louisiana has fewer golden retriever breeders than Texas or California, but the ones doing it right here have credentials that rival the best programs in the country.
 We researched golden retriever breeders in Louisiana using our 12-criterion OFA framework, verifying health certifications directly on OFA.org rather than trusting breeder websites alone.

-Three breeders cleared every hard requirement: Golden Puppies in Amite City holds dual AKC credentials (Breeder of Merit AND Breeder of HEART), Brew Bayou Goldens in Houma has 25+ years of Golden Retriever Club of America-compliant breeding, and Goldmine Retrievers in Winnsboro runs the most comprehensive DNA panel of any Louisiana program we found.
+Five breeders cleared every hard requirement: Golden Puppies in Amite City holds dual AKC credentials (Breeder of Merit AND Breeder of HEART), Brew Bayou Goldens in Houma has 25+ years of Golden Retriever Club of America-compliant breeding, Goldmine Retrievers in Winnsboro runs the most comprehensive DNA panel of any Louisiana program we found, Cover Goldens in Sulphur tests all four OFA panels through board-certified specialists under the GRCA Code of Ethics, and True Grit Golden Retrievers in Gonzales pairs 40+ years of training tenure with a 3-year hold-back screening protocol.
 Reputable breeders in Louisiana price puppies at $1,500 to $3,000.
 For our complete evaluation criteria, see our guide on How to Find a Reputable Golden Retriever Breeder.
-If you’re researching other states too, see our list of golden retriever breeders in Massachusetts.
+If you are researching other states too, see our list of golden retriever breeders in Massachusetts.

 Contents